udx/worker/image/readme.md

 The `bin/test.sh` script validates the environment setup by:

-- Loading environment variables from `.env`.
+- Loading environment variables from `.udx`.

 - Ensuring required environment variables are set.